HISTORY OF RESEARCH FUNDING

 The California Leafy Greens Research Board has funded numerous research projects since its inception as the Iceberg Lettuce Advisory Board in 1973.
 Funding was provided primarily to the University of California, as well as to USDA-ARS-Salinas, independent researchers, and other universities.
 The four major areas of project funding were as follows:

 • Cultural Practices and Weed Management

 • Postharvest and Food Safety

-Our annual Call for Proposals is issued in late October by our UC Liaison, Mike Davis, Department of Plant Pathology.
+Our annual Call for Proposals is issued in late October by our UC Liaison, Alex Putman, Department of Microbiology and Plant Pathology.
 All proposals are reviewed by a Research Advisory Committee which makes comments and recommendations to the board.
 Funding decisions are voted on by the board at the annual meeting in March and research contracts begin on April 1st of each year.